×

 We use cookies and other tracking technologies to improve your browsing experience on our site.
 To learn more read our Privacy Policy

-How to capture the 6 best photo spots in the Faroe Islands
+Guide how to shoot the 6 best spots for landscape photography in the Faroe Islands

-Discover my 6 favourite photo spots and the camera settings for each shot.
+Discover my 6 favourite photo spots for landscape photography and the camera settings for each shot.

 Bøsdalafossur Waterfall